-Lock in this price now with only a $250 registration fee.*
+Lock in this price now with only a $20 registration fee.*

-Lock in this price now with only a $250 registration fee.*
+Lock in this price now with only a $20 registration fee.*

-Is your firm paying for your course?
-Get the most out of your prep with everything Kaplan has to offer.
-Study live in class, live stream our lectures at home and access them anytime with our on-demand recordings.
-Prepare for the Bar in a second state at no additional cost.
+Get everything Kaplan has to offer.
+Study face-to-face in a classroom, livestream lectures online, and access recorded sessions on-demand.
+Prepare for the bar in a second state at no additional cost.
 Plus, you’ll receive a set of our MBE® flashcards.
 Want your law firm to cover the cost?
 Good idea, learn how.

-*Pass rates based on responses to a survey of all first-time takers from accredited ABA law schools who are JD graduates and prepared for the July 2017 Bar examination with Kaplan Bar Review.
+*Pass rates based on responses to a survey of all first-time takers from accredited ABA law schools who are JD graduates and prepared for the July 2018 Bar examination with Kaplan Bar Review.
 "Assigned practice" means MBE questions and essays assigned by Kaplan in its Bar Review course.